 Next thing is to make sure you have chemical resistant gloves on.
 Most strippers (even the green ones) will eat through regular latex or nitrile gloves so don’t even bother trying.
 Use the big, thick, mad-scientist looking gloves at the store.

 Lastly, open a window or four.
-(If you’re windows are painted shut I’ll show you how to get them open here).
-Whatever chemical stripper you use you’ll need ventilation if you want to avoid seeing double for the rest of the day.
+(If your windows are painted shut, I’ll show you how to get them open here).
+Whatever chemical stripper you use, you’ll need ventilation if you want to avoid seeing double for the rest of the day.
 Sadly, I’m speaking from experience here.
 Make sure your workspace has good ventilation!

 Step 2 Application and Removal

 Get an old paint brush or some disposable chip brushes and start brushing on the stripper.
 Most chemical strippers work best with a thick application that thoroughly coats the surface.
 Too thin a layer and the stripper dries out and stops working.
 If you’re working on a vertical surface, make sure you choose a paste like stripper instead of a thin liquid to avoid it running off the surface.
 I like to cover the area with a coat about 1/8″ thick of stripper.

 Once you have a workable area coated it’s time to wait.
 Depending on the strength of the product and the layers of paint this can take minutes or hours.
 If you see the stripper thinning out and starting to dry, apply a little more in those areas to keep it coated.

 Once the paint is thoroughly bubbled and starting to look like the picture here, it is ready to be scraped off.
 You don’t need a sharp scraper for this.
 A painter’s 5-in-1 or putty knife will work just fine.
 You can use tooth picks or any other creative tool to get into hard to reach spots or little details (get creative).
 Scrape off everything you can and if there is still solid paint underneath, you’ll need another application of stripper.